wso2-attic/esb-connectors/googleanalytics/googleanalytics-connector/googleanalytics-connector-1.0.0/README.txt

       /_system/governance/connectors/GoogleAnalytics/refreshToken

- 4. Compress modified ESB as wso2esb-4.9.0.zip and copy that zip file in to location "{ESB_CONNECTOR_HOME}/repository/".
+ 5. Compress modified ESB as wso2esb-4.9.0.zip and copy that zip file in to location "{ESB_CONNECTOR_HOME}/repository/".

- 5. Make sure that GoogleAnalytics is specified as a module in ESB Connector Parent pom.

-    <module>googleanalytics/googleanalytics-connector/googleanalytics-connector-1.0.0/org.wso2.carbon.connector</module>

  6. Pre-requisites to follow.
-   i)    Navigate to the 'Admin' section of the account created in 3 i)
+   i)    Navigate to the 'Admin' section of the account created in 4 i)
             a) Go to the 'Account Settings' tab of the selected account and obtain the account ID.
             b) Navigate to the 'PROPERTY' section ->Tracking Info->Tracking Code and obtain the Tracking ID.
             c) Navigate to the 'VIEW' section ->View Settings and obtain the view ID.